 Norman: “I’ll have to think on that one.
 GREAT QUESTION!”

 If you could describe in one word what makes you successful, what would it be?

 Slayer: ‘I am far from successful—but I am happy!”

 Slayer: “There was a time when this was a polarising question.
 You were in one camp or the other.
 There have been many other this band v that band.
 But I think it is hard to say anything other than both.”

 Norman: “Beatles.
 The Rolling Stones are SOOOOOOO overrated.”

-Bob Slayer is a tour manger in the UK, where he has worked with Snoop Dogg, Electric Eel Shock, Iggy & the Stooges, Public Enemy, The Bloodhound Gang, and the Magic Numbers.
-In addition to his work with live music, he also now works with comedians.
-He has appeared at the Edinburgh Fringe Festival every year since 2008 and is himself an award-winning comedian.
+Bob Slayer is a Tour Manager in the UK, where he has worked with Snoop Dogg, Electric Eel Shock, Iggy & the Stooges, Public Enemy, The Bloodhound Gang, and the Magic Numbers.
+In addition to his work with live music, he also now works with Comedians.
+He has appeared at the Edinburgh Fringe Festival every year since 2008 and is himself an award-winning Comedian.